 The face is often the focus of our anti-aging efforts.
 But there’s a good chance you’re neglecting an area that, when not taken care of properly, can make you look significantly older than you actually are: the neck.
-Since the skin on the neck is some of the thinnest on the body, it develops signs of aging quicker than most, meaning it needs just as much attention (if not more!) as our faces.
+Because the skin on the neck is some of the thinnest on the body, it develops signs of aging quicker than most, meaning it needs just as much attention (if not more!) as our faces.

 “I personally use the SkinMedica TNS Advanced+ Serum ($295) and Alastin Restorative Neck Complex with TriHex Technology ($110).
 I also use Botox Cosmetic to relax my neck bands and to help smooth my jawline.
 I routinely use my no-downtime, tissue-tightening devices, nonablative fractional resurfacing, or microneedling combined with radiofrequency or Ultherapy to reduce the laxity and treat the crepey skin.”